hyechin/microbial-network-resilience/README.md

-# Microbial Network Resilience
+Microbial Network Resilience

-This repository contains all data, scripts, and visualization results for the study:
+This repository contains the complete set of data, analysis scripts, and visualization results for the study:

-**"Emergence of Collective Intelligence Through the Disruption of Microbial Behavior: Does Homeostatic Breakdown Catalyze Creative Problem Solving?"**
+“Emergence of Collective Intelligence Through the Disruption of Microbial Behavior: Does Homeostatic Breakdown Catalyze Creative Problem Solving?”

-## Overview

-This study investigates how gut microbial dysbiosis, especially under chronic stress, can lead to adaptive network reorganization rather than solely pathological collapse.
-Through microbial co-occurrence network analysis and computational perturbation modeling, we identify hub taxa, analyze modularity, and assess the emergence of novel communication routes in microbiome structure.

 ---